 This has, of course, transferred into me being a bit of a nerd about our finances too.
 I’ve always been the Keeper of the Budget.
 Heck, I put together a little “feasibility study” of our potential budget including incomes and expenses before we even got married to see if marriage was the right decision for us at the time since we were still relatively young.

-Mark on the other hand was definitely my free spirit.
+Mark, on the other hand, was definitely my free spirit.
 I’m finding with the homestead project that this is becoming less true, but earlier in our marriage he just let me handle the bookkeeping.
 “You can plug in the numbers and keep track.
-Just keep me in loop.”
+Just keep me in the loop.”